 A mathematics major who wishes to prepare for a career in a government agency would do well to focus on statistics and applied mathematics and to complete a minor in computer science.

 There is a continuing demand for qualified mathematics teachers in the nation's secondary schools.
 Besides training in their major field, future teachers must also complete state certification requirements.
 Most of the information here is for students who wish to teach in secondary schools.
 Students who wish to teach in elementary school take Mathematics For Elementary School Teachers I and II (Math 113 and 114).
 School districts across the country are increasingly in need of mathematics specialists in elementary schools.
 Mathematics majors who are interested in elementary education should consider the possibility of such a career path.
 Students are also encouraged to explore teaching mathematics in middle school, where there is very high demand for mathematics majors.

 Mathematics majors wishing to obtain the intermediate equivalent of the Massachusetts certification to teach mathematics at the middle or high school level must:

 - include courses that satisfy the Commonwealth's Standard I requirements on subject matter knowledge;

 - complete the School of Education's Secondary Teacher Education Program;

-- achieve a passing score on both sections of the Massachusetts Educator's Certification Test (MECT).
+- achieve a passing score on both sections of the Massachusetts Test for Educator Licensure (MTEL).